coniferconifer/ESP32-seismometer/README.md

 ## Appendix

 ![Fig.4  ](TongaEruption.png)
-Barometric pressure surge by Tonga erruption in 20:39 Jan 15,2022. by AIRBENTO's BMP180
+Barometric pressure surge by Tonga eruption in 20:39 Jan 15,2022 JST. by AIRBENTO's BMP180.
+The shock wave traveled 8000km from Tonga.